Walter Wessel

 Walter Wessel (21 April 1892 – 20 July 1943) was a general in the Wehrmacht of Nazi Germany during World War II who commanded the 12th Panzer Division.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.
 Wessel was responsible for the Ciepielów massacre in Poland.
-He was killed in an auto accident on 20 July 1943 near Morano, Italy.
+He was killed in an car accident on 20 July 1943 near Morano, Italy.